When parents separate it is common for no agreement (even an informal one) to be in place about family law matters; including child support.

 - if the parents self-manage, they are unable to receive more than the base rate of Family Tax Benefit Part A.

-In our experience, this option may be used for a short time after separation; however, it is rarely used long term.
+In our experience, a self-management option may be used for a short time after separation; however, it is rarely used long term.

 Option 4 – Court ordered